 Skip to main content

-Democracy is the most accomplished process and form of government where only people’s representatives have the right and authority to run the affairs of the state including forming certain constitutional rules and regulations.
-Through democracy, people choose their representatives following a well-defined system of voting.
-The elected representatives then govern the affairs of the state on behalf of their people for a certain period of time.
+Since mid 20th century, Democracy is being considered the most accomplished process and a form of government where only people’s representatives have the right and authority to run the affairs of the state including forming certain constitutional rules and regulations.

-These representatives actually ensure the authority and rule of law for their people in the larger interest of any nation, state, or country.
+These representatives actually ensure the authority and rule of law for their people in the larger interests of any nation, state, or country.
 On the other hand, they are also held accountable and responsible for their actions and exercising of the powers within certain limitations as defined in the constitution or legislated through parliament.
-Although Pakistan is a pure democratic parliamentary republic state as per its constitution yet it has politically and democratically remained an unstable country.

-There has always been intensifying environment among the civilian bureaucracy, military dictatorship, and parliamentary form of government and as a result, Pakistan has been losing East Pakistan (Bangladesh) in 1972 due to such intensification and mess.
-Martial laws of 1958, 1977 & 1999 imposed by General Ayub, Zia-ul-Haq & Pervaiz Musharaf as well as criminal negligence by weak and incompetent judiciary along with civil bureaucracy caused great damage to Pakistan including making Pakistan externally, internally, and politically, and socially a weak and unstable state.
+Martial laws of 1958, 1968, 1977 & 1999 imposed by General Ayub, Yahya Khan, Zia-ul-Haq & Pervaiz Musharaf as well as criminal negligence by weak and incompetent judiciary along with civil bureaucracy caused great damage to Pakistan including making Pakistan externally, internally, politically, and socially a weak and unstable state.
 Due to the democratic and political mess in Pakistan which emerged with the first ever martial law in 1958, there has always been a flaw in political leadership in the country which is even continuing in current times.

 All the so-called political parties and political leaders have been planted since 1958, through the nursery of military establishment which is why the Pakistani nation is still divided on the basis of ethnicity, sectarianism, provincialism, and political affiliation.
-Not only that but a weak and pseudo-democratic system and yes boss election commission system have created a corrupt Pakistani society where there is no rule of law and accountability.
+Not only that but a weak and pseudo-democratic system, compromised judiciary, and yes boss election commission system have created a corrupt Pakistani society where there is no rule of law and accountability.

 Neither there is peace, justice, harmony, tolerance, and trustworthiness in Pakistani society.
 Through this blog article let's discuss the democratic dilemma as well as the reasons behind the political leadership crisis and draw our conclusion with some viable solutions.

-Archibald had said that “Democracy is never a thing done.
+Archibald had once said that “Democracy is never a thing done.
 Democracy is always something that a nation must be doing”.
 This means that democracy is an ongoing and continuous process.
 This ongoing but true soul of democracy lies in the form of government in which people (citizens) have the authority to deliberate and decide legislation which is called direct democracy or elect their representatives to govern the affairs of the state including law-making which is called a representative form of democracy, this is why an Irish dramatist Oscar Wilde had once said that “Democracy means simply the bludgeoning of the people by the people and for the people”

-From the Islamic point of view if we see the teachings of the glorious Qur’an we find that it also declares people as the ultimate authority to exercise their power through Majlis-e-Shoora and elect their representatives, who look after the governing affairs of the state by surrendering their will against the sovereignty of Allah the Almighty.
-Aristotle had once told that “Democracy arises out of the notion that those who are equal in any respect are equal in all respects; because men are equally free, they claim to be absolutely equal.”
+From the Islamic point of view if we see the teachings of the glorious Qur’an we find that it also declares people as the ultimate authority to exercise their power through Majlis-e-Shoora, Ijma, and elect their representatives, who look after the governing affairs of the state by surrendering their will in front of the sovereignty of Allah the Almighty.

-Democracy is the only effective source that offers and ensures equal rights to all the citizens of the state and hence it brings harmony, cohesion, cooperation, collaboration, peace, and social security which eventually build a progressive nation.
 Democracy defines roles and limitations for all the institutions as well as it defines parameters for different segments of society to follow and behave like a responsible nation.
 When all the institutions function as per the true letter and spirit of democracy, progress and prosperity are inevitable for any state of the world.

-According to Aristotle’s view, “In a democracy, the poor will have more power than the rich, because there are more of them, and the will of the majority is supreme”.
 When a specific class or group of people constantly rules over a nation, it is not a democracy by any means similarly, in the words of Achebe, “Democracy is not something you put away for ten years, and then in the eleventh year you wake up and start practicing again.

 We have to begin to learn to rule ourselves again”.
 Democracy is a constant and continuous process.
 It is actually a theory with practical which is experienced by the common men, again and again, to choose the right people for their liberty, freedom, rights, prosperity, peace, and harmony.
 If anything is missing then there is still a lack of proper democracy.